OpenEvalProject/evals/manuscripts/elife-74707/v2/manuscript.md

 Fabs and IgGs were expressed in Expi293F cells co-transfected with H and L chain constructs in 2:1 ratios.
 Fab fragments were purified from culture supernatant by Ni-NTA affinity purification followed by Superdex 200 gel filtration chromatography.
 IgG was purified by protein G affinity chromatography.
 2/6.14 IgG purified from Expi293F and hybridoma cell supernatants bound to P. berghei HAP2 D3 in ELISA with comparable EC50 values.

-## Enzyme-linked immunosorbent assay (ELISA)
+### Enzyme-linked immunosorbent assay (ELISA)

 96-well ELISA plates (Costar) were coated overnight at 4 °C with 50 µl of purified, His-tagged HAP2 D3 at 5 µg/ml in 50 mM sodium carbonate buffer, pH 9.5 and blocked with 3% BSA for 90 min at 37 °C. 50 µl of diluted hybridoma supernatants or purified mAbs in triplicate were incubated for 2 hrs at 37 °C. After three washes, 50 µl of 1:10,000 diluted HRP-conjugated goat-anti-mouse IgG (H + L) (Abcam) was added.
 After 1 hr at room temperature and four washes, peroxidase substrate (Life Technologies) was added and after 10 min plates were read at 405 nM on an Emax plate reader (Molecular Devices).
 As a control, hybridoma medium or mAb dilution buffer (1% BSA in PBS) was substituted in the antibody binding step.
 For measuring binding of His-tagged D3 to immobilized mAbs, ELISA plates were coated with 5 µg/ml mAb, and HRP-anti-His (Penta-His Ab, Qiagen) was used in the detection step.
 Titration curve fitting and EC50 measurements used the sigmoidal, 4 parameter logistic equation in GraphPad Prism 7.

-## Surface plasmon resonance (SPR)
+### Surface plasmon resonance (SPR)

 Purified HAP D3 (residues 502–617 with N516T, S533N and N539Q mutations) or ectodomain (residues 43–617) fragments or Fabs 2/1.12 or 2/6.14 were either used as analytes or amine immobilized on a CM5 chip in a Biacore 3000 (GE Healthcare) according to the manufacturer’s instructions.
 For immobilization, protein was diluted to 5 μg/ml in 0.15 M NaCl, 20 mM Hepes pH 7.4, and injected at 10 μL/min.
 The surface was regenerated with a 10- to 60 s pulse of 18 mM HCl at the end of each cycle to restore resonance units to baseline.
 Kinetics and affinity analysis were performed with SPR evaluation software version 4.0.1 (GE Healthcare).
 A 1:1 Langmuir binding model, with or without a conformational change model, was applied for experimental data fitting, and kinetic parameters were fit globally to sensorgrams at different analyte concentrations.

-## Bio-layer interferometry (BLI)
+### Bio-layer interferometry (BLI)

 Bio-layer interferometry (Wallner et al., 2013) experiments were performed on a ForteBio Octet RED384 instrument using anti-mouse Fc capture (AMC, 18–5090) sensors.
 The reaction was measured on a 384-well plate (working volume of 25 µL) in 20 mM Tris-HCl, pH7.5, 150 mM NaCl, 0.01%BSA, 0.02% Tween 20 (Assay buffer).
 Biosensors were hydrated in assay buffer for 10 min before starting the measurements.
 Each biosensor was sequentially moved through five wells with different components: (1) Assay buffer for 1 min in baseline equilibration step; (2) 5 µg/ml (33.3 nM) 2/6.14 or 2/1.12 IgG for 3 min for immobilization of the antibodies onto the biosensor; (3) Assay buffer for 3 min for another baseline equilibration; (4) indicated concentrations of PbHAP2 ectodomain (aa:43–617) or PbD3(aa: 477–621) for 10 min for the association phase measurement; and (5) Assay buffer for 10 min for the dissociation phase measurement.
 Each biosensor has a corresponding assay buffer reference sensor that went through the same five steps.
 Kinetics and affinity analysis were performed with Octet RED384 Data Analysis 11.0.
-A 1:1 Langmuir binding model was applied for experimental data fitting, and kinetic parameters were fit globally to different analyte concentrations for each IgG and HAP2 combination, with kon and koff as shared fitting parameters and maximum response (Rmax) as individual fitting parameter.
+A 1:1 Langmuir binding model was applied for experimental data fitting, and kinetic parameters were fit globally to different analyte concentrations for each IgG and HAP2 combination, with $k_{on}^{}$ and $k_{off}^{}$ as shared fitting parameters and maximum response (Rmax) as individual fitting parameter.

-## Immunoprecipitation and western blot
+### Immunoprecipitation and western blot

 Culture supernatants or purified HAP2 D3 and ectodomain fragments diluted in TBS (25 mM Tris, pH 8, 300 mM NaCl) containing 0.5% BSA were incubated with mAbs or control non-binding IgG overnight at 4 °C. Immunocomplexes were pulled down with protein G beads by incubation at 4 °C for 2 hr with rotation.
 Beads were washed 3 times with 1 ml TBS and bound proteins eluted in 1 x Laemmli sample buffer containing 5% β-mercaptoethanol and subjected to reducing SDS-polyacrylamide gel electrophoresis.
 Blots were probed with polyclonal rabbit anti-His (0.4 µg/ml, Cell Signaling), followed by incubation with HRP-conjugated goat-anti-rabbit (GE Healthcare) and chemiluminescence imaging using LAS-4000 system (Fuji Film).
 Quantitation of protein bands used ImageJ software.

-## Assays with P. berghei Gametes
+### Assays with P. berghei Gametes

 For immunofluorescent staining of microgametes, tail blood (10 μl) from a mouse with high gametocytaemia was mixed with 10 μl of ookinete medium (RPMI1640 containing 25 mM HEPES, 20% FCS, 100 μM xanthurenic acid pH 7.4) to stimulate emergence of male gametes (exflagellation), which was monitored microscopically as described (Sebastian et al., 2012).
 Exflagellating gametocytes were fixed in solution for 15 min by diluting formalin to 4% paraformaldehyde, then added to poly-L-lysine-coated slides and incubated at 4 °C overnight.
 For staining, mAbs or control mouse IgG UPC10 (M7769, Sigma Aldrich) (2 µg in 4 µl of 3% BSA/PBS) were added to washed slides; rabbit anti-alpha tubulin (Abcam AB18251) was at 1:1000 dilution.
 Following washes, Alexa Fluor-488 anti-mouse IgG and Alexa Fluor-594 anti-rabbit IgG secondary antibodies (Molecular Probes) were added at 25 µg/ml before mounting in VectaShield with DAPI (Vector Laboratories).
 Fluorescence images were obtained using an epifluorescence 100 x objective on a Nikon Eclipse Ti microscope.
 Image handling used Adobe Photoshop CC.